 There is no pass or fail and this is not a placement test.
 The results of the test will not automatically place students into any particular class.
 It will merely provide a basis for recommending a class.

 Students who will be transferring in course or AP credits for Calculus I-equivalent or higher mathematics coursework do not need to take the survey, however, their participation is appreciated.

-The Fall 2014 Math Proficiency Survey is no longer accessible.
+The Fall 2015 Math Proficiency Survey is now active, here.